This is more than just a yoga retreat, it is an active adventure with volcano hiking, baby sea turtles, and ancient Mayan culture.

 Read more about our Estonian retreat here.

-"There is no bad weather, only bad clothing" - Swedish and Norwegian proverb
+"There is no such thing as bad weather, only bad clothing" - Swedish and Norwegian proverb.

-Here I will share some tips on how to choose good hiking clothes to keep you warm, dry, and happy during your adventures in Norway or Alaska.
+Here I will share some tips on how to choose good hiking clothes and what to wear when hiking to keep you warm, dry, and happy during your adventures in Norway.
 I will not recommend any specific brands because in different regions you can find similar products from different manufacturers.

-Check out our yoga and hiking retreats in Norway, Nepal, and Alaska.
+Check out our yoga and hiking retreats in Norway, and Nepal.

 The base layer should wick sweat off your skin